lgngrvs/logangraves.com/posts/wrong-but-useful.md

 ---

 Sometimes wrong-but-useful models are all we have.
-That's kind of what science[^*] is doing, isn't it?
+That's kind of what science[^1] is doing, isn't it?
 It's just progress from wrong-but-useful models to less-wrong-and-more-useful models of the world.

-I think about consciousness this way: there are lots of ways to think about it, and we have lots of models and theories and all of them are probably wrong but some of them might be useful for
+I think about consciousness this way: there are lots of ways to think about it, and we have lots of models and theories and all of them are probably wrong but some of them might be useful for some object-level purposes like noticing things about your own perception and distinguishing qualia.

 I think about living this way: there's no systematic theory of living life well; all we can do is create wrong-but-useful models of it, and learn from our experience how to live better — update towards less-wrong-and-more-useful models of the world.

 <p class="footnote-header">Footnotes</p>

-[^*] (Here I mean not the modern material institutional science that has a replication crisis and struggles with poor economic incentives but the ideal, truth-seeking science)
+[^1]: (Here I mean not the modern material institutional science that has a replication crisis and struggles with poor economic incentives but the ideal, truth-seeking science)